December 10, 2019 08:00 AM

-Snowmobilers can use nearly 24 miles of designated trails within the preserves, many of which connect to other area snowmobile trails.
+Snowmobilers can use 21 miles of designated trails within the preserves, many of which connect to other area snowmobile trails.
 A 4-inch snow base is required for snowmobiling.
 These trails are groomed and patrolled by Lake County Forest Preserve staff and volunteers.
 Snowmobilers should use caution and watch for trail route signs along all forest preserve snowmobile trails.

 The Des Plaines River Trail from Russell Road to just south of Wadsworth Road provides the longest stretch of trail for snowmobilers.
 Parking and trail access is provided at the Van Patten Woods Canoe Launch on Russell Road east of Route 41 and at Sedge Meadow Forest Preserve located on Wadsworth Road just east of Route 41.

 When conditions allow, snowmobile trails are open 6:30 am–11 pm, Sunday–Thursday, and 6:30 am to midnight on Fridays and Saturdays.
 The following snowmobile trailer parking lots are open extended hours for snowmobilers: the Van Patten Woods Canoe Launch parking area on Russell Road east of Route 41 in Wadsworth, the Sedge Meadow parking area on Wadsworth Road east of Route 41 in Wadsworth, and the Lakewood parking area on Brown Road near Route 12 in Wauconda.
 All other parking lots close at dusk.